Pathwright now includes direct upload and hosting of your videos (and audio files via the Audio Block) with all standard plans.

 Video is responsive and supports full-screen mode on mobile and desktop.

 Create a new step on your course Path and open the step.

-Select "Media" then "Video Centered" or "Video Full Width."
+Select "Media," then "Video."
 You've added a Block to your step!

 Select "Replace video" and use the Media Manager to upload and insert your video.